 Return fares on Virgin America aren’t bad either, with Sunday departures to San Francisco starting at 9,670 Elevate points for a connecting flight or 13,968 Elevate points for a direct flight.
 Once again, Los Angeles is a bargain with a Sunday morning flight available for 5,812 Elevate points.
 If you’re departing out of an airport not located on the West Coast, you may also find some great fare deals.
 It’s totally worth it to check, especially considering the standard mileage redemption levels of others airline programs.

-Virgin America Elevate points can be transferred from both Starwood and American Express Membership rewards, though the Amex rate isn’t favorable (even with the current bonus point promotion).
-In my case, it took a day for the Starwood points to transfer to my Virgin America Elevate account, which isn’t ideal but still worked out since I was still able to book my flight at that low rate.
+Virgin America Elevate points can be transferred from both Starwood and American Express Membership rewards.
+The Amex rate, generally, isn’t favorable (even with the current bonus point promotion).
+In my case, it took a day for the Starwood points to transfer to my Virgin America Elevate account.
+This isn’t ideal but still worked out since I was still able to book my flight at that low rate.

 So if you’re headed to Chicago next month for the Chicago Seminars, be sure to check out Virgin America for some great fare deals.
 Their award flights are an especially great value and you could save 50% or more over traditional frequent flyer programs.
 This won’t work for those who can’t get time off work and just want to fly in and out for a quick weekend, but those who have some time to spare may enjoy an extra 1-2 days in the city.